 Dishes for all Seasons

-I love using dishes as an easy and inexpensive way to add décor to our kitchen table especially to honor the change of seasons or a particular holiday.
-Buying new dishes can be inexpensive by using some practical ideas, you can keep it cheap and simple, we're not talking about a 48-piece set!
-Many department stores like Kohl's always have dishes on sale.
-Target is another that changes their selection frequently.
+Using dishes is an easy and inexpensive way to add décor to your kitchen table especially to honor the change of seasons or a particular holiday.
+Buying new dishes can be inexpensive by using some practical ideas.
+If you purchase the number of dishes to fit your family size, this lets you swap out often to change your table look.
+Discount stores change their selection frequently.
 These sets often come in 4 or 8-piece settings so by only purchasing the sets that fit the number of people in your family, you can have many different sets.

-You can also shop thrift stores for some great bargains on dishes and yard sales also are known for having large sets of dishes, sometimes in odd numbers.
-I recently found a beautiful white paisley pattern for $2 each at Ross; scooped up 4 dishes and we have used them many times already.
+You can also shop thrift stores for some great bargains and yard sales are known for having large sets of dishes, sometimes in odd numbers.
+I recently found a beautiful white paisley pattern for $2 each at a discount store; scooped up 4 dishes and we have used them many times already.
 Put a charger under a white plate and you change the whole look!